Elke Rehder – Art & Chess

 Chess_Home Artworks Paintings Oil_Paintings Woodcuts Etchings Drawings Charcoal Reflections Literature Postcards Chess_Books Chess_History Chess_Pieces Biography Impressum

 Stefan Zweig's private phone address book from the years 1940 to 1942 contains many interesting names.
-Here you find friends and people of interest in the last years of his life.
-I have reported in detail on the following page Stefan-Zweig-address-book
+Here you can read the biographies to the names in Stefan Zweig's address book Stefan-Zweig-address-book.

 Please also read my very special remarks on the early book editions of the chess story: chess-story-stefan-zweig-1942